bollu/ppsspp-help/input/index.md

 __Check for new versions of PPSSPP__

-Enabling this option will automatically check for new version of PPSSPP.
+Enabling this option will automatically check for new version of PPSSPP, and inform the user when one is available.

 __Clear Recent games list__